camdenboren/chat-script/README.md

 <details>
 <summary><b>Setup</b></summary>
-<b>Important: Must install Ollama and flake-enabled Nix before running anything.</b>
+<b>Important: Linux, MacOS, and WSL are supported.
+Must install Ollama and flake-enabled Nix before running anything.</b>

 Start Ollama server (second and third commands only need to be run if models have not already been installed, fourth only applies if moderate is set to True):